 The goal of chemotherapy is to regain control over the recurrent Hodgkin lymphoma.
 For most patients, this treatment is used to prepare for a stem cell transplant, which provides the best possible chance of curing the disease.
 Radiation therapy may be incorporated into the treatment plan, either before or after a stem cell transplant, especially if radiation therapy was not used during the initial treatment period.
 Your doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent lymphoma.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

 People with recurrent lymphoma often experience emotions such as disbelief or fear.
 Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.

 If treatment fails

-This diagnosis is stressful, and this is difficult to discuss for many people.
+This diagnosis is stressful, and advanced cancer is difficult to discuss for many people.
 However, it is important to have open and honest conversations with your doctor and health care team to express your feelings, preferences, and concerns.
 The health care team is there to help, and many team members have special skills, experience, and knowledge to support patients and their families.
 Making sure a person is physically comfortable and free from pain is extremely important.

-Patients who have advanced cancer and who are expected to live less than six months may want to consider a type of palliative care called hospice care.
+Patients who have advanced cancer and who are expected to live less than 6 months may want to consider a type of palliative care called hospice care.
 Hospice care is designed to provide the best possible quality of life for people who are near the end of life.
 You and your family are encouraged to think about where you would be most comfortable: at home, in the hospital, or in a hospice environment.
 Nursing care and special equipment can make staying at home a workable alternative for many families.
 Learn more about advanced care planning.

 After the death of a loved one, many people need support to help them cope with the loss.
-Learn more about grief and bereavement.
+Learn more about grief and loss.